 What does ‘CMS’ mean?

-Why the standard CMS needed an alternative
+So, why does the standard CMS need an alternative?

 Headless CMS: The modern approach